-Convergence estimates accompanying numerical schemes for the Caputo-time fractional differential equation are reported in (A. Alikhanov & Huang, 2021) , (Davis et al., 2018) , and (Jin et al., 2015).
-A scheme approximating the Caputo derivative on a uniform mesh achieves order with time discretization k=O(τ).
+Convergence estimates accompanying numerical schemes for the Caputo-time fractional differential equation are reported in (A. Alikhanov & Huang, 2021) , (Davis , 2018) , and (Jin , 2015).
+A scheme approximating the Caputo derivative on a uniform mesh achieves order O(τ3−α) with time discretization k=O(τ).
 Stability with Lipschitz continuous solutions is established by energy methods compatible with extension to nonlocal operators.
 A first-order L1 time-stepping scheme on a timedependent two–dimensional domain preserves the semigroup structure of linear problems.
-Rate of convergence for regularities less than is obtained, bolstering previous results on equation-dependent sectorial operators, including space-time fractional equations, and extending to nonuniform meshes.
+Rate of convergence for regularities less than C2 is obtained, bolstering previous results on equation-dependent sectorial operators, including space-time fractional equations, and extending to nonuniform meshes.
 Convergence estimates for the one-dimensional Caputo–time fractional diffusion equation with nonconstant diffusion coefficients remain open.
-(Kosztołowicz, 2023)(Rodrigues, 2026)(Momani et al.2026)(DURDIEV & TURDIEV, 2027)(Mohamed & Qamlo, 2026)(Guo et al., 2026).
+(Kosztołowicz, 2023)(Rodrigues, 2026)(Momani ,.2026)(DURDIEV & TURDIEV, 2027)(Mohamed & Qamlo, 2026)(Guo ,., 2026).
 Convergence estimates for caputo-type differential equations are documented in;;.
 Standard methods yielding schemes for caputo derivative discretization on uniform grids are analysed; convergence orders and required solution regularity are specified.
 A caputo-type fractional differential equation with nonlocal conditions is investigated; first-order convergence of an L1-type scheme on an adaptive timediscretization is shown for sufficiently smooth solutions and segmentwise constant temporal meshes.
 A gerasimov–caputo evolution transmission problem with dirichlet–neumann conditions is considered; conversion into the equivalent integro-differential form leads to the study of a numerical approach for a corresponding space–time fractional diffusion model containing a caputo fractional derivative; convergence results remain unavailable.
-(Demir & Tosunoğlu, 2025)(Albadarneh et al.2025)(Allogmany & Alzahrani, 2025)(Pitti, 2025)(Peng et al., 2025)(Ou et al., 2024)(Amilo et al.2025)(Nguyen et al.2026)(Tverdyi2025)
+(Demir & Tosunoğlu, 2025)(Albadarneh .2025)(Allogmany & Alzahrani, 2025)(Pitti, 2025)(Peng , 2025)(Ou ., 2024)(Amilo 2025)(Nguyen .2026)(Tverdyi2025)

 4.3.
 High-Order and Hybrid Methods

 High-order and hybrid methods improve the efficacy of Caputo-type models by leveraging spectral geometric and adaptive techniques.
 Spectral collocation methods reduce computation times compared with Galerkin techniques while preserving accuracy, whereas adaptive schemes introduce variations to the temporal discretization for additional efficiency.
-Multi-physics coupling enables reduced-order models by decoupling different physical processes, permitting solution of the Caputo-type model alongside other governing equations of the system (Tavares et al., 2015).
+Multi-physics coupling enables reduced-order models by decoupling different physical processes, permitting solution of the Caputo-type model alongside other governing equations of the system (Tavares., 2015).
 Together, these approaches form a coherent strategy for both improving accuracy and reducing effort, addressing the first two criteria in the hierarchy of sought-after numerical properties while retaining fidelity to the underlying phenomena (Chen & Deng, 2013).
-(Shams & Carpentieri, 2026)(Alhazmi et al., 2025)(Abuasbeh & Arab, 2026)(Kheybari et al., 2025)(Ilati & Eslami2026)(Ali khanov et al.2025)(Derakhshan & Irandoust Pakchin, 2026)(Kandwal & Patel, 2025)(Khan et al., 2026)
+(Shams & Carpentieri, 2026)(Alhazmi , 2025)(Abuasbeh & Arab, 2026)(Kheybari , 2025)(Ilati & Eslami2026)(Ali khanov .2025)(Derakhshan & Irandoust Pakchin, 2026)(Kandwal & Patel, 2025)(Khan 2026)

 5. Applications in Science and Engineering: A Broader Impact